vishipayyallore/inspirational-quotes/InspirationalQuotes.md

 - "Be the change that you wish to see in the world." - Mahatma Gandhi
 - "The only thing constant is change." - Heraclitus
-- "Innovation distinguishes between a leader and a follower." - Steve Jobs -
+- "Innovation distinguishes between a leader and a follower." - Steve Jobs
 - "Change is the only constant in life." - Heraclitus
 - "The measure of intelligence is the ability to change." - Albert Einstein
 - "You must be the change you wish to see in the world." - Mahatma Gandhi

-Certainly!
-Here are some more famous quotes across various themes, from wisdom and motivation to life and love:

 ## Wisdom and Insight

 - "The only true wisdom is in knowing you know nothing." - Socrates